mastroevan/ProjectCatwalk-/README.md

 ## Contributors

-Matthew, Evan, John, and Wilson
+Evan Mastro, Matt Dowell, John Duval, and Wilson Wong

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.